Skip to content

 Muhammad Mokaev has perhaps the most fascinating story of any English fighter.
 Fighting out of Manchester but born in Dagestan, Mokaev looks like the prototypical Dagestani; getting his opponents to the ground and finding any way to make them submit.

-In his four UFC fights, he’s won three by submission with three different methods; neck crank, armbar and guillotine.
+In his seven UFC fights, he won four by submission with four different methods; neck crank, armbar, guillotine and arm triangle.

 Next fight: TBC